plexypay/docs-portal/docs/online_payments/accept_payments/api.md

 To save your shopper's payment details, you only need to include additional parameters during the payment process.
 During the first payment, we collect the necessary payment information and generate a token.
 This token is securely transmitted to your server for future use.
 For subsequent payments, simply make a request with the shopper reference and the corresponding token.

-Additionally, if you currently have recurring contracts with another payment service provider, you have the option to migrate and import your existing recurring payment details to ForoPay, simplifying the transition process.

 ## MOTO
 You can add moto(nullable boolean) property to the request payload.
-By setting up it to true you mark you transaction as MOTO transaction, available values [true, false, null], null and false means the same.
+By setting up it to true you mark you transaction as MOTO transaction, available values `[true, false, null]`, `null` and `false` means the same.

 ## SCA Exemption
 You can add scaExemption(nullable string) property to the request payload to mark your transaction “Sca Exemptioned”.
-Available values: [ “low_value“, null ].
+Available values: `[ “low_value“, null ]`.
 Null values means that transaction is not marked as 'SCA exemption'

 ## Mixing up MOTO and Sca Exemption in one transaction
 MOTO priority is higher than priority of Sca Exemption, when moto is `true` and sca_exemption is not null, then sca_exemption will be ignored for current transaction/request.